MostTornBrain/fvtt-export-markdown/README.md

 Detailed instructions are in the next section.
 What follows here is a quick overview of the process:

-Modified files are:
+Modified files to the Markdown Exporter module are:
-- scripts/export-markdown.js
+- `scripts/export-markdown.js`
-- scripts/module-settings.js
+- `scripts/module-settings.js`

 After you merge in the changes, you need to restart your world for the changes to the module to take effect..